-As part of its overall exploration program at Gold Springs, the Company continued its metallurgical testing program during Q4 2015.
-Six mini-column (2 feet high) tests have been completed on six different ore types from Grey Eagle and Jumbo.
+Six mini-column (2 feet high) tests were completed in 2015 on six different types of mineralized materials from Grey Eagle and Jumbo.
 These tests included reagent variations to enhance silver extraction.
-The metallurgical report received from these tests indicates that using a simple average, gold recoveries for the Grey Eagle and Jumbo areas were 77% and 68%, respectively.
-This does not take into account weighting of the recovery by proportion of rock type.
-Globally the recovery averaged 73% for gold.
-Silver recovery averaged 16% and 47% for Grey Eagle and Jumbo, respectively.
-The cause for the lower silver recovery experienced for Grey Eagle is unknown at this time.
-Additional metallurgical testings were completed to determine the grain size selection for large-column tests.
-These additional tests known as "bucket" tests were completed on nine ore types at four different grain sizes with the largest being one inch.
-A summary of the results was reported in the updated PEA.
-These results were used to choose the 0.75 inch grain size for the column tests, similar sized material to that which would be used in a "heap leach" mine.
-Three 2-metre high column-tests are underway on three different Jumbo ore types using 0.75 inch material.
-These columns are still under test which has included periods of leaching and periods of rest.
+The metallurgical report received from these tests indicated that using a simple average, gold recoveries for the Grey Eagle and Jumbo areas were 77% and 68%, respectively.
+This does not take into account weighting of the recovery by proportion of type of mineralized material, Globally the recovery averaged 73% for gold at Jumbo and 72% at Grey Eagle, Silver recovery averaged 16% and 47% for Grey Eagle and Jumbo, respectively which after adjusting for weighting by type of mineralized material equates to a 20% recovery at Grey Eagle and 40% at Jumbo.
+The cause for the lower silver recovery at Grey Eagle is unknown at this time.
+Additional metallurgical tests were completed to determine the grain size selection for large-column tests.
+These additional tests known as "bucket" tests were completed on nine types of mineralized materials at four different grain sizes with the largest being one inch.
+A summary of the results was reported in the updated PEA in August 2015.
+These results were used to choose the 3/4-inch grain size for the large, full size (2-metre high and 4-inch diameter) cyanide column tests, similar sized material to that which would be used in a "heap leach" mine.
+Three full size column-tests were completed in 2016 on three different types of mineralized materials from Jumbo using 3/4-inch material and covered a wide range of gold grades.
+Each material type was crushed to a P80 of 34 inches, and loaded into the columns.
+These 3 types of mineralized materials used in the columns, of the 5 Jumbo material types used in the 2015 PEA, represent approximately 73% of the Jumbo resource as presented in the 2015 PEA.
+The tests were conducted over a long period of time to look at extraction rates over the short term and long term after a "rest period" in which no additional cyanide solution was applied.
+The results suggest that higher recoveries than those used in the PEA may be possible both in gold and silver (NR 16-23, dated November 2, 2016).